-The future minimum lease obligations as of June 30, 2016, were as follows:
+The future minimum lease obligations as of June 30, 2017, were as follows:

-Year Ended June 30 rnmental tivities
+Year Ended June 30 Governmental Activities

-2017 \$ 1,104

-2018 1,104

-2019 1,104
+2018 2019 \$ 1,104 1,104 736

-2020 736

-Total \$ 4,048
+2020 Total

-A. Plan Description
+1. Plan Description

-All full-time and certain part-time employees of the Board are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
-PERA administers the General Employees Retirement Fund, which is a cost-sharing, multiple-employer retirement plan.
+All full-time and certain part-time employees of the Board are covered by a defined benefit pension plan administered by the Public Employees Retirement Association of Minnesota (PERA).
+PERA administers the General Employees Retirement Plan, which is a cost-sharing, multiple-employer retirement plan.
 The plan is established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.
-PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.
+PERA's defined benefit pension plan is a tax qualified plan under Section 401(a) of the Internal Revenue Code.

-General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security and Basic Plan members are not.
+The General Employees Retirement Plan (accounted for in the General Employees Fund) has multiple benefit structures with members belonging to the Coordinated Plan, the Basic Plan, or the Minneapolis Employees Retirement Fund.
+Coordinated Plan members are covered by Social Security and Basic Plan and Minneapolis Employees Retirement Fund members are not.
 The Basic Plan was closed to new members in 1967.
+The Minneapolis Employees Retirement Fund was closed to new members during 1978 and merged into the General Employees Retirement Plan in 2015.
 All new members must participate in the Coordinated Plan, for which benefits vest after five years of credited service.

-B. Benefits Provided
+2. Benefits Provided